 If safety is so important to our mental needs, why do many of us treat it as unimportant?

-In some cases, it’s due to the “it won’t happen to me” syndrome that permeates today’s society.
+Sometimes, it’s because of the “it won’t happen to me” syndrome that permeates today’s society.

-Practicing safety helps improve mental health.
+Practicing safety improves mental health.
 When we know that we’re following safe practices and procedures, we don’t have that nagging worry in the back of our minds that something might go wrong.
 We don’t want things to go wrong.

 That’s why I automatically check every fire extinguisher I pass by—and sometimes end up finding a lot of expired ones.